 Back to top

-Cooperative Identity & Comparative Advantage
+Cooperative Identity & Competitive Advantage

-The Statement on the Cooperative Identity includes definitions, values, and principles intended to guide cooperative organizations.
+The Statement on the Cooperative Identity includes definitions, values, and principles intended to guide cooperative organisations.
 It states that a cooperative is an autonomous association of persons united voluntarily to meet their common economic, social, and cultural needs and aspirations through a jointly-owned and democratically-controlled enterprise.

 Cooperatives adapt and change as the world changes, and the needs and aspirations of their members vary.
 Therefore, it is important to discuss how cooperatives can use their identity to remain relevant in the future.